 Used Car Lemon Law in California: Dealer vs Private Seller (What’s Actually Covered)

 Bought a used car that turned into a nightmare?
-Your legal protections in California depend entirely on who sold it to you—and the differences are stark.
-The Core Truth About Used Car Protection California’s lemon law protection for used cars breaks down simply: dealer purchases offer real legal remedies, while private sales leave you almost […]
+Your legal protections in California depend entirely on who sold it to you — and the differences are stark.
+The Core Truth About Used Car Protection California’s lemon law protection for used cars breaks down simply: dealer purchases offer real legal remedies, while private sales leave […]

 Odometer Fraud in 2025: Digital Dash Tactics and How We Prove Mileage Rollbacks